 Article Index

-Also, the ITB forms part of the "Pelvic Deltoid Complex."
-Within this complex, the surface layers of the rear hip's gluteus maximus muscle and the tensor fascia lata muscle fibers at the front of the hip merge into the ITB.
-These muscles collaboratively facilitate hip abduction (lifting the hip sideways).
-Additionally, they support the gluteus medius muscle, another abductor, in maintaining a neutral pelvis when standing on one leg, which occurs during the Stance Phase of Gait.
+The ITB also plays a key role in the "Pelvic Deltoid Complex."
+Within this complex, the gluteus maximus at the back of the hip and the tensor fascia lata at the front merge into the ITB.
+Together, these muscles aid in hip abduction—lifting the leg to the side—and work with the gluteus medius to keep the pelvis stable when standing on one leg, as during the Stance Phase of walking.

-Influence of Hip Strength on IT Band Tension
+The Role of Hip Strength in IT Band Tension

-While it was once believed that pain originated from bursa compression, MRI studies debunk this idea, revealing no such structure between the IT band and the lateral knee.
-A bursa isn't required biomechanically since there's minimal sliding movement.
-Instead, a nerve-rich fat layer exists there, and its compression is probably the main cause of the lateral knee pain in ITBS.
+Previously, it was thought that ITBS pain stemmed from the compression of a bursa.
+However, MRI studies have debunked this theory, showing no bursa between the IT band and the lateral knee.
+Instead, a nerve-rich fat layer is present in this area, and its compression is now believed to be the primary cause of the lateral knee pain associated with ITBS.

 Diagnosis of ITBS